jamesbandz/jamesbandz/README.md

-👋 I'm raceist and home and phobick
+👋 I'm the guy that made the STUPID DOXBIN SONGS